Last Updated on March 28, 2026 by Emma Fajcz | Published: January 4, 2024

 Missy Robbins

-The former chef at acclaimed, but now closed restaurants, Spiaggia in Chicago and at A Voce in New York, chef Robbins is now the co-owner and executive chef at Misi and Lilia, both of which are in Williamsburg, Brooklyn.
+The former chef at acclaimed, but now closed restaurants, Spiaggia in Chicago and at A Voce in New York, Chef Missy Robbins is now the co-owner and executive chef at Misi and Lilia, both of which are in Williamsburg, Brooklyn.
 Chef Robbins is decorated with accolades, James Beard Awards, and has been named Chef of the Year by various magazines.

 Christina Tosi